 Sukoon International Holding Company (“Sukoon”)

 Sukoon International Holding Company (“Sukoon”) provides post-acute extended care and critical care medical services to patients who are no longer suited for care within a traditional hospital setting.
-International Extended Care Center (IECC), Sukoon’s flagship JCI-accredited facility located in Jeddah, has current capacity of 130 beds with plans to increase physical capacity to up to 230 beds
+International Extended Care Center (IECC), Sukoon’s flagship JCI-accredited facility located in Jeddah, has current capacity of 155 beds with plans to increase physical capacity.

 Operation Beds